tellor-io/TellorCore/InDepthOverview.md

 ```

 #### Dev Share
 The Tellor Oracle implements a ten percent dev share.
-This dev share will be managed by the Daxia team and utilized in the following ways:
+This dev share will be managed by the Tellor team and utilized in the following ways:
 * Ensure accurate voting by taking part in PoS challenges
 * Create and distribute efficient miners
 * Market and Promote the Tellor Oracle to ensure adoption which leads to greater mining incentives